CarVac/3dPrintingGuide/Extrusion/Hotends.md

 Softer materials are easier to deform and create tight seals with, but they can also completely fail.
 You don't want to rip off a nozzle in your hotend.

+Make sure to use a torque wrench or torque screwdriver when tightening nozzles, as there can be a fine line between leaking from insufficient tightening, and damaging the heater block or nozzle.

 ## Poor Heating Control